 2009 to 2011

-- There is a coworking space owned and operated by ING Direct in Toronto to help attract and interact banking customers.
-It was the first ever company that used coworking as a corporate promotional means.
+There is a coworking space owned and operated by ING Direct in Toronto to help attract and interact with banking customers.
+It was the first-ever company that used coworking as a corporate promotional means.

-- Since the industry is growing rapidly, Europe and the USA are hosting coworking conferences to spread awareness and knowledge.
-This way veteran’ operators and new coworking catalyst can both get to know about the idea.
+Since the industry is growing rapidly, Europe and the USA are hosting coworking conferences to spread awareness and knowledge.
+This way veteran’ operators and new coworking catalysts can both get to know about the idea.

-- NextSpace gets over $800,000 in funding for expansion and opens their 7th location.
+NextSpace gets over $800,000 in funding for expansion and opens its 7th location.

 Going Into the Future